mxttbennett/lastfm-bulk-edit/README.md

 ### How do I get in contact with you?

-If you have found a bug, or want to propose a feature or improvement, feel free to open a [GitHub issue](https://github.com/RudeySH/lastfm-bulk-edit/issues).
-For general support or discussion, use [GitHub discussions](https://github.com/RudeySH/lastfm-bulk-edit/discussions) or contact me on Discord, you'll find me in the [Last.fm Discord](https://discord.gg/6aTeg3u) (I'm @rudeysh).
+If you have found a bug, or want to propose a feature or improvement, feel free to open a [GitHub issue](https://github.com/mxttbennett/lastfm-bulk-edit/issues).
+For general support or discussion, use [GitHub discussions](https://github.com/mxttbennett/lastfm-bulk-edit/discussions) or contact me on Discord, you'll find me in the [Last.fm Discord](https://discord.gg/6aTeg3u) (I'm @mxttbennett).

 ### Why do I need a Last.fm Pro subscription?